harshitk024/Harshitk024/README.md

-- 👋 Hi, I’m @Harshitk024
+- 👋 Hi, I’m Harshit Kumar.
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Data Science/A.I/Machine Learning.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Data Science.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Harshitk024/Harshitk024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.